As well as outreach support, Women’s Aid Orkney offers safe temporary refuge accommodation for women affected by domestic abuse.

 When you get in touch with us, we will explain our confidentiality process and talk you through your options, including refuge accommodation.
 As part of this, we will look at risk assessments and safety planning so that we can decide together whether or not refuge is the best solution for you.

 If you decide to move into refuge accommodation, then we will prepare the flat and go through the tenancy agreement with you.
-You can usually move in as early as that same day.

-But if for any reason refuge is not an option, we will work closely with you and Orkney Islands Council to find alternative safe accommodation.
+If for any reason refuge is not an option, we will work closely with you and Orkney Islands Council to find alternative safe accommodation.
 You have a right to get accommodation on the same day as you leave your home because of domestic abuse.

 What support is available in refuge